Finding the Right Shoes for Diabetics

 The Right Shoes for You

-At Country Foot Care our expert doctors will eveluate your feet and help to determine what types of shoes are best for your needs.
+At Country Foot Care our expert doctors will evaluate your feet and help to determine what types of shoes are best for your needs.
 Our in-house Medical Shoe Store has a wide selection of shoes to choose from for both men and women, designed specifically with the needs of our diabetic patients in mind.
-For our diabetic patients with special needs, our pedorthist can measure and fabricate custom shoes for your unique needs.

 There are various factors that need to be considered, including how long you’ve had diabetes, how well you are managing the disease, and whether or not you have abnormalities such as bunions or hammertoes.
 These can cause pressure points that become irritated and result in problems, so shoes for diabetes need to accommodate them.
 If your feet are free of such deformities and your blood sugar levels are well-controlled, it is likely that you can stick with conventional footwear.

 First and foremost, make sure they fit well!
 Shoes that are too tight or too loose can certainly rub your feet the wrong way and that can cause problems.
 Your best bet is to shop late in the day when your feet are naturally more swollen due to gravity throughout the day.
 Try on shoes with your normal, everyday socks.Make sure a qualified shoe sales-person assists you with your purchase and check that the size and fit of the shoes are proper.
 It’s also a good idea to opt for laces—that way you can adjust them to suit your needs.